HumanCellAtlas/data-portal-content/content/contribute/overview/overview.md

 1. **Smart-seq2 and 10X v2 RNA-seq data**  - currently supported by our data analysis pipelines

-    All submitted Smart-seq2 and 10X v2 experiments will be processed by our data processing pipelines, and the alignment, cell-gene matrix and quantification results will be made available in the portal alongside the raw data.
+    Submitted Smart-seq2 and 10X v2 experiments will be processed by our data processing pipelines, and the alignment, cell-gene matrix and quantification results will be made available in the portal alongside the raw data.

 1. **Single nucleus sequencing or image-based transcriptomics** - data analysis pipelines under development